thiendn160794/react_prework/README.md

 # Project - *ReactNative-Prework*

-**ReactNative-Prework** is an web app that allows a user to add new tweet, like tweet, re-tweet a tweet or delete tweet.
+**ReactNative-Prework** is a website that allows user to add new tweet, like a tweet, re-tweet a tweet or delete a tweet (offline).

 Time spent: **10** hours spent in total